 For official exchange rates, try the Czech National Bank.

-A few friendly tips for saving money while here:
+Here are few friendly tips for spending and saving money while in Prague...

-• Traveler's checks, bank checks and money orders are absolutely NOT acceptable.
-You might find a rare place that accepts traveler's checks, so they are really not worth the bother.
+• Traveler's checks, bank checks and money orders are absolutely NOT acceptable in stores, etc. You might find a rare place that exchanges traveler's checks, but they don't have the benefit like years ago.

-• Visit Prague in the winter.
-Deals are everywhere in the winter (aside from the holidays).
-Hotels are largely empty in November and February and offer lots of Last Minute deals.
+• Save on lots of things by visiting Prague in the winter.
+Deals are everywhere (aside from the holidays).
+Hotels are largely empty in November and February and offer plenty of Last Minute deals.